-Dirt on your bike chain is like using scouring powder on your fine china.
+Dirt on your bike chain is bad news.
 It can:

 Fortunately, making your chain happy is easy to do.